dashpay/docs/docs/user/wallets/dashcore/cmd-rpc.rst

 ======================

-Detailed information for all command line arguments can be found at the following links to the `Dash Core developer documentation site <https://dashcore.readme.io/docs/dash-core-wallet-arguments-and-commands>`_:
+Detailed information for all command line arguments can be found at the following links to the :ref:`Dash Core developer documentation site <core:dashcore-arguments-and-commands>`:

 - `dashd <https://dashcore.readme.io/docs/dash-core-wallet-arguments-and-commands-dashd>`_
 - `dash-qt <https://dashcore.readme.io/docs/dash-core-wallet-arguments-and-commands-dash-qt>`_